stephenpearson/kitchen-oci/README.md

      - `size_in_gbs`, the size in Gbs for the volume. (minimum value: 50GB)
      - `type`, oracle only supports `iscsi` or `paravirtual` options (default: `paravirtual`)
      - `vpus_per_gb`, vpus per gb.
 Make sure to consult the documentation for your shape to take advantage of UHP as MultiPath is enabled only with certain combinations of memory/cpus.
+     - `volume_id`, If you wish to clone your volume from an existing volume set this to the source volume's ID.
+They must be in the same Availability Domain.
    - `nsg_ids`, The option to connect up to 5 Network Security Groups to compute instance.
    - `custom_metadata`, Add metadata to the compute instance request
    - `all_plugins_disabled`, Whether Oracle Cloud Agent can run all the available plugins (default: `false`)